pureinsights/discovery-sandbox/README.md

 pytest --cov=. --cov-report html
 ```
 ## Implementation
-The SDK currently provides classes that represent PDP entities (`Server`, `Credential`, `Processor`) as well as clients to interact with distinct endpoints.
+The SDK currently provides classes that represent Discovery entities (`Server`, `Credential`, `Processor`) as well as clients to interact with distinct endpoints.
 The API requests are made using the [httpx](https://www.python-httpx.org/) library, and serialization is done using the `json` built-in module.
 This client does the following:

 - Provides methods to execute standalone QueryFlow processors using `text_to_text/text_to_stream` that return the JSON execution output as a dictionary or text stream respectively.